 Local folks refer to them as the “wild man”.
 Sightings have continued into the 21st Century.
 You can view info about the latest sightings and learn about the marvelous work done by Texas Bigfoot Research Conservancy online.

-There are handful of the wildlife attractions in and around the Houston area.
-They are all kid-friendly places where animals roam freely and visitors can usually get a chance to pet, ride or feed smaller animals.
+These are only a handful of the attractions in and around the Houston area.
+Each of these are kid-friendly places where children are encouraged to pet, feed and or interact with the exhibits.

 Related products: